 During colonial days, Lodwar served as a transit point for British officials moving Kenyan political prisoners to the North.
 That has also changed.
 What has not is the place it occupies in world archaeology.
-The town and its environs are still a hotbed of deep history and ongoing archaeological work keeps constantly making interesting discoveries.
+The town and its environs are still a hotbed of deep history hidden in its bosom that ongoing archaeological work here keeps unearthing in jaw-dropping fashion.

 You can, for instance, still visit the detention house where Kenya’s first president, Jomo Kenyatta, alongside other freedom fighters, was imprisoned for 2 years in 1959.
 Outside the town, Mlima Lodwar, the highest hill here, awaits your hiking challenge.

 A tour of Lodwar can never be complete without a visit to the basket market.
+The market is famous for its intricately woven baskets, brooms and sleeping mats and the legendary tyre sandals.
 Make sure you pick a few souvenirs!
-The market is famous for its intricately woven baskets, brooms and sleeping mats and the legendary tyre sandals.
-As you move around the villages, you will notice the same weaving technique is also used in the building materials for the manyattas.
+As you move around the villages, you will notice hallmarks of the same weaving technique in the building materials used in the manyattas.

 While Turkana County is world-famous for its intriguing archaeological finds, none fascinates me more than Namoratung’a on the western side of Lake Turkana, about 50 M off the Lodwar-Kalokol road.

 Comprising 19 pillars surrounded by a ring of over 20,000 stones, Namoratung

-When I arrived here, Turkana County was facing what the BBC was describing as the worst drought in living memory with more than 1 million people in need of food aid.
+When I arrived here, Turkana County was facing what the BBC described as the worst drought in living memory with more than 1 million people in need of food aid.
 Yet the Turkwel still snaked its way through the Loturerei desert and the Turkana people were still as resilient as ever.
-Beaten but unbowed, they still wore a big smile on their faces, went about their usual daily activities while singing songs of hope and a better future too.
+Beaten but unbowed, they still wore a big smile on their faces, went about their usual daily activities while singing songs of hope and a better future.

 In the small village of Ngimuria, about an hour’s drive from Lodwar, I came face to face with the harsh realities of the looming drought.
 For the first time the dreaded Mathenge plant, a hardy evergreen woody weed introduced as a windbreaker and source of shade in this unbearably hot countryside, was now drying up.
 It has never been known to do that!